CodingGarden/faqs/README.md

 [I use a blue screen](https://coding.garden/gear/).
 In the early days, I used a green screen, but with the garden theme, things are often green, so I switched to a blue screen.

-## What are those LEDS on screen?

-They are controlled by twitch chat.
-I built it live on stream: https://www.youtube.com/watch?v=onkzhfXJlp0

-You can make the LEDs on the screen change state using "!led (8-digit binary number)".
-1 is on, 0 is off.

 ## What are cjClap POGGERS PogU OMEGALUL etc. I see in the chat?

-These are [Better Twitch TV](https://betterttv.com/) or [Frankerfacez](https://www.frankerfacez.com/) emotes!
+These are [Better Twitch TV](https://betterttv.com/), [Frankerfacez](https://www.frankerfacez.com/) or [7tv](https://7tv.app/) emotes!
 You can install a browser extension that renders these types of emotes all across twitch.
-(I use the Frankerfacez extension which has a BTTV addon).
+(I use the Frankerfacez extension which has a BTTV and 7tv addon).

 You can see a list of the Frankerfacez emotes enabled for my channel [here](https://www.frankerfacez.com/channel/codinggarden).